GWS 2023 – Agenda – Day 2 – Test

 How will the utilities of the future be different?
 How will they innovate?
 What will be their priorities?
 We need to look to the next generation of utility leaders to find answers.
 Here we bring together some of the brightest young people from across the global utility sector to outline their visions for the future.

-• Bre Plier, Manager of Sustainability, MMSD
+• Bre Plier, Manager of Sustainability, Milwaukee Metropolitan Sewerage District (MMSD)

 • Rowan Meikle, Process Scientist, Scottish Water